Discrete subgroups of small critical exponent: Geometry with small critical exponent

-Therefore, we can always choose a piecewise smooth surface in $\mathfrak S$ whose area is arbitrarily close to $A_0$ and we can always smoothen it with arbitrarily small increase on the area.
-In particular, there is a smooth surface $\Sigma_0$ with area
+Therefore, we can always choose a piecewise smooth map in $\mathfrak S$ whose area is arbitrarily close to $A_0$ and finally we can always smoothen it with arbitrarily small increase on the area.
+In particular, there is a smooth admissible map $f_0$ with area

 \end{proof}